 Discrete Mathematics: An Open Introduction is a free, open source textbook appropriate for a first or second year undergraduate course for math majors, especially those who will go on to teach.
 Since Spring 2013, the book has been used as the primary textbook or a supplemental resource at multiple universities around the world (see the partial adoptions list).
 The text is endoursed by the American Institute of Mathematics' Open Textbook Initiative and is well reviewed on the Open Textbook Library.

-This 3rd edition brings many improvements, including nearly 100 new exercises, a new section on trees in the graph theory chapter, and improved exposition throughout, as well as many corrections to previous errors.
+This 3rd edition brings many improvements, including nearly 100 new exercises, a new section on trees in the graph theory chapter, and improved exposition throughout.
 Previous editions will continue to be available indefinitely.

 Please contact the author with feedback and suggestions, or if you are decide to use the book in a course you are teaching.